samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 > 45 minutes of effort between 85-90% FTP pushing you up toward the effort
 > you'll try to hold during your race-day bike leg.
 Then, you'll dismount and
 > transition quickly into your running gear right before you take off on a very
-> short15-minute transition run at a Moderate, RPE7 pace where you'll run a
+> short 15-minute transition run at a Moderate, RPE7 pace where you'll run a
 > little faster than race pace and practice holding speed with somewhat fatigued
 > legs.